chocolateboy/enumerator/README.md

 # DESCRIPTION

-Enumerator generates a sequence of values in lexicographical order.
-Each value is a tuple (array) of symbols drawn from a custom alphabet for each index in the tuple.
-Symbols can be of any type.
+Enumerator generates a series of tuples in lexicographical order.
+Each tuple is an array of values drawn from a custom alphabet for each position.
+Values can be of any type.

-The mechanism for generating the values is the same as an odometer, i.e. the rightmost dial/column is incremented for each value, moving left each time a dial rolls over, and halting when the leftmost dial rolls over, e.g.:
+The mechanism for generating the values is the same as an odometer, i.e. the rightmost dial/column is incremented for each result, moving left each time a dial rolls over, and halting when the leftmost dial rolls over, e.g.:

 ```javascript